 Utah’s incarceration rate for year-end 2016 under state prison or local jail jurisdiction per 100,000 population was 201, which is lower than an average incarceration rate by 55%.
 The number of Utah prisoners at the year-end of 2016 was 6,182, from which 7% were female prisoners, whereas the number of male prisoners was 5,777 in 2016.

 Although Utah has a variety of state-run prison facilities, none of them are designed for reentry or transitioning from inmate status to freedom.
-Therefore, all inmates released from Utah prisons will simply return back home to family and friends.
+Therefore, all released Utah prisoners will simply return back home to family and friends.
 The prisons, however, do provide ongoing treatment for sex offenders and offer life skills training, job assistance, education, and substance abuse help while inmates are incarcerated.